 Are there any other problems with the beach?
 Large numbers of waterfowl, dead fish, algae/scum, dangerous debris, Municipal or Health Unit warnings/postings all indicate increased health risk

-Sauble Beach is a Blue Flag Beach and home to the endangered species the Piping Plover.
+Sauble Beach is home to the endangered species the Piping Plover.
 Special maintenance care is required to protect the Piping Plover during breeding season.
 The Town of South Bruce Peninsula has adopted a Policy with regards to the raking and grading of the sand beach at Sauble Beach.